 Through our Christian Studies programs students from Prep – Year 12 are informed about the life, death and rising of Jesus Christ.
-They are given the opportunity to develop develop their faith and have the chance to participate in a variety voluntary Christian groups, family services and workshops.
+They are given the opportunity to develop their faith and in doing so have the opportunity to participate in voluntary Christian groups, Family Chapel Services and more.

 Further to this a number of opportunities are also available to all at Sunshine Coast Grammar which ensure that we are doing all we can to assist those who need a ‘helping hand’.

 Through giving their time and energy, students throughout the school develop a strong sense of community engagement and build empathy for those less fortunate.

 From overseas charity organisations to local Sunshine Coast based charity groups, Grammar students are extending a hand of support in times of need.